Global minimizers of the two-phase Bernoulli problem with the $p$-Laplace operator: Introduction and main result

 \subsection{Outline of the paper}

-The paper is organized as follows: In Section \ref{Sec:property-minimizers}, we review some fundamental properties of minimizers of \eqref{00J_TP}.
-Section \ref{quadratic-improvement} is devoted to a Harnack-type inequality (Proposition \ref{Ext35}) and quadratic improvement of flatness (Proposition \ref{Ext09}) for solutions of \eqref{OVERDETERMINED}.
+The paper is organized as follows: Section \ref{quadratic-improvement} is devoted to a Harnack-type inequality (Proposition \ref{Ext35}) and quadratic improvement of flatness (Proposition \ref{Ext09}) for solutions of \eqref{OVERDETERMINED}.
 In Section \ref{Nonlinear dichotomy}, we introduce a nonlinear dichotomy which is crucial for the proof of the main results.
-Section \ref{Main-theorems} contains the proof of the main theorems, namely Theorem \ref{Ext02} and Theorem \ref{T1}.
-Finally, in Appendix \ref{appendix}, we present a Harnack inequality for an auxiliary problem of the $p$-Laplacian type, while in Appendix \ref{appendix2}, we provide a classification of the global solutions for an auxiliary linearized operator.
+Section \ref{Main-theorems} contains the proofs of the main theorems, namely Theorem \ref{Ext02} and Theorem \ref{T1}.
+Finally, in the Appendix, we establish a Harnack inequality for an auxiliary problem of $p$-Laplacian type, and present a Liouville type result for global solutions of the linearized operator, $\mathcal{L}_p$.